 This is a question we get asked all the time and for good reason—nobody wants to contract this virus, especially when travelling in foreign countries.
 We try to address these concerns through monitoring the situation globally and keep our patients updated on our website, click this link.
 The good news is as of September 2020, none of our patients, doctors or staff have contracted the COVID virus and continue to take is seriously.

 You can now consider yourself an expert on dental tourism!
-If you’d like to learn more about dental tourism or get a free assessment through Beyond Borders Dental, just click here to get started.
+If you’d like to learn more about dental tourism or get a free assessment through Beyond Borders Dental, just click this link to get started.